goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 - {...state, name: 'Sam'} instead state.name = 'Sam'
 - {...state, age: 30} instead state.age = 30
 - {state, age: undefined} instead delete state.name (or you can use lodash library)

+## 66. Dispatching Correct Values

+- Why do we have two console.logs?
+  - When the application first loads up inside of the browser, all of our reducers run one initial time.
+  - So the instant the application loads up inside the browser, the postReducer runs with an action of some initialization type.
+  - Whatever it is, it is not going to match the case 'FETCH_POSTS'.
+So, we are going to return default state value of an empty array.
+  - Therefore, the application first boots up, we are going to have a state object that has a 'FETCH_POSTS' property and the property is going to contain the empty array.
+  - After all of the reducers run, the react side of application is going to be rendered one time on the screen.
+  - So the postList component is going to be displayed on the screen one time.
+  - During that initial one time, we are going to have the render method called and that is going to invoke the console.log empty array.
+  - Immediately after the PostList component shows up on the screen, the _componentDidMount lifecycle_ method will be called and then we go through the entire process of running off to the API and fetching some data.
+  - After we get some data back and dispatch the action to reducer, the reducer sees the action has a type of 'FETCH_POSTS', it returns whatever value is inside of the action.payload property.
+  - Redux sees that we have not returned the same object in memory the second time the reducer ran.
+Instead we return a brand new value (action.payload).
+  - So the PostList component is going to be rendered to the screen a second time.
+Also mapStateToProps is going to be called a second time, we are now going to get the new value of state.post and new props.posts property is going to show up inside of the component.
+The render method gets called again and we see the second result in console.log.
+  - (action -> postReducer -> default value -> PostList component rendered -> componentDidMount in PostList component -> fetching data -> action -> reducer -> value in action.payload property -> Redux finds not the same value before -> PostList component -> mapStateToProps -> get a new value from state -> render method gets called -> second result shows up)